Solar Siting Analysis

-In 2017 the New Jersey Department of Environmental Protection’s (NJDEP) Bureau of Energy and Sustainability released a Solar Siting Analysis Update, available here.
+In 2017 the New Jersey Department of Environmental Protection’s (NJDEP) Bureau of Climate Change and Clean Energy released a Solar Siting Analysis Update, available here.
 This analysis identifies sites where the Department would encourage solar installations from those where the Department would discourage solar installations, based on their land use and characteristics; maps and tabulates the resulting data; and reports the findings.

 New Jersey is #1 in the United States in Installed Solar PV Capacity per Square Mile therefore this Solar Siting Analysis update is timely as it provides the Department, local communities and potential solar developers with state-level guidance on siting solar PV projects.